mikeshmistry/StudentGradingDB/README.md

 # StudentGradingDB
-Entity Framework Core Project To Represent An University Used In An ASP.NET Core MVC Application
+Entity Framework Core Project To Represent An University Used In An ASP.NET MVC Application